incrediblesound/JedLang/README.md

 JedLang
 =======

-JedLang is a non-human-readable, non-expressive, functional language that compiles to C. It's kinda like lisp, and it is very concise because I like brevity and it's my language so there.
+JedLang is a crazy lisp-like languge that I made up for fun.
+It compiles to JavaScript.

 Lispy Math
 ----------